What this handout is about

 For information on other aspects of the application process, you can consult the resources at University Career Services.

 Asher, Donald.
-Graduate Admissions Essays: Write Your Way into the Graduate School of Your Choice.
-4th ed.
-Berkeley, CA: Ten Speed Press, 2012.
+2012.
+Graduate Admissions Essays: Write Your Way Into the Graduate School of Your Choice, 4th ed.
+Berkeley: Ten Speed Press.

 Curry, Boykin, Emily Angel Baer, and Brian Kasbar.
-Essays That Worked for College Applications: 50 Essays That Helped Students Get into the Nation’s Top Colleges.
-New York: Ballantine Books, 2003.
+2003.
+Essays That Worked for College Applications: 50 Essays That Helped Students Get Into the Nation’s Top Colleges.
+New York: Ballantine Books.

-Stelzer, Richard J. How to Write a Winning Personal Statement for Graduate and Professional School.
-3rd ed.
-Lawrenceville, New Jersey: Thomson Peterson’s, 2002.
+Stelzer, Richard.
+2002.
+How to Write a Winning Personal Statement for Graduate and Professional School, 3rd ed.
+Lawrenceville, NJ: Thomson Peterson.